CastielWong/Laboratory/README.md

 ## Setup

-### Pre-commit
+### Pyenv

-It's a good practice to have [pre-commit](https://pre-commit.com/) in git repository for the purpose of code linting and formatting.
 Since most of the scripts involved would be in Python, to make the environment clean and easy to manage, [pyenv](https://github.com/pyenv/pyenv) is used to manage Python version and libraries.

-For Mac user, it's suggested to install [Homebrew](https://brew.sh/) to get "pyenv"
+For Mac user, it's suggested to install [Homebrew](https://brew.sh/) to get "pyenv":

 ```sh
 # update Homebrew